sundevista/local-quotes/README.md

 configure quote block:
 - `id` (required) - any string or number for quote identification (`1`, `d2f`, `my-quote1`).
-- `search` (required) - search query may be only author's name, but you can use [some operators](https://github.com/ka1tzyu/local-quotes/wiki/How-to-use-search) too.
+- `search` (required) - search query, may be only author's name, but you can use [some operators](https://github.com/ka1tzyu/local-quotes/wiki/How-to-use-search) too.
 - `refresh` (optional) - refresh interval, when this time passes plugin will update quote text with another random one (`1m`, `2d`, `30s`, [more